Legal India

 Then we include the full General Comment 14 on Right to Health of the International Covenant on Social, Economic and Cultural Rights, and provide links to the other key international documents on the Right to Health.
 We add a note with a quick summary of important quotations from these international documents.

 Finally there is an ongoing discussion in many international circles about the relationship of UHC to RTH.
-We provide links to two articles in Lancet and we also share a power-point presentation on RTH and PHC that we are using to discuss this theme.
+We provide links to two articles in the Lancet, one on Realising the right to health for all people and another on UHC and Right to health.